symfony/symfony-docs/session.rst

         }
     }

-If you're using the :ref:`default services.yaml configuration
+If you are using the :ref:`default services.yaml configuration
-<service-container-services-load-example>`, you're done!
+<service-container-services-load-example>`, you are done!
 Symfony will
 automatically know about the event subscriber and call the ``onKernelRequest`` method on each request.